flexera-public/policy_templates/security/aws/log_ensure_cloudtrail_bucket_object_logging/README.md

-# AWS Ensure that Object-level logging for events is enabled for CloudTrails
+# AWS Ensure Object-level Events Logging Enabled For CloudTrails

 ## What it does